By Sam Madden

 So if one feels that they can not kindly engage and mitigate conflict because their emotions are running too high, then the next best option is to ignore.
 A counter-protest can only lead to one thing, and that will be a more divided society and more times than not more violence, due to rising tensions, and hateful rhetoric from both sides.

 We need for this country to come together.
 We can come together.
 Let’s use constructive ways to bring people together.
-It could be as simple as showing up at such a rally in Charlottesville, and just get one person on the other side to sit down to talk to, or to invite them for dinner or a coffee.
+It could be as simple as showing up at such a rally in Charlottesville, and just get one person on the other side to sit down to talk to, or to invite them for a coffee.

 This approach works, we at the Center For Pluralism have done it numerous times and is a lot more effective than a counter-protest, which will not accomplish anything.